Counseling Services at UA

 What can I expect?

-Counseling services are provided by licensed mental health providers with training and experience working with individuals who have been impacted by sexual assault.
+Counseling services at CAPS are provided by licensed mental health providers with training and experience working with individuals who have been impacted by sexual assault.
 They are also familiar with other services or programs on campus and in the community that may be helpful to you.

 Sometimes one session is all that is required, sometimes people come in for several sessions, and sometimes people see a counselor intermittently over a period of time.
 You are free to stop counseling at any time.